mrhdias/tera-shortcodes/README.md

 # tera-shortcodes
 Tera Shortcodes in Rust: A WordPress-Like Implementation

-The goal of this library is to bring the functionality of WordPress shortcodes to Tera template engine, enabling them to be inserted into templates to display content or functionality provided by the shortcode.
+The goal of this library is to bring WordPress-style shortcodes to the Tera template engine, enabling their use in templates to display dynamic content or functionality.
+Two methods are available for rendering shortcode content: a slower one that utilizes Tokio's `block_in_place` function, and a faster one that leverages an auxiliary JavaScript function.

 [![Rust](https://github.com/mrhdias/tera-shortcodes/actions/workflows/rust.yml/badge.svg)](https://github.com/mrhdias/tera-shortcodes/actions/workflows/rust.yml)